Death and state funeral of Giorgio Napolitano

 On 22 September 2023, former Italian president Giorgio Napolitano died at the Salvator Mundi International Hospital in Rome, aged 98.
 On the following day, the Italian government announced a state funeral and proclaimed a national day of mourning for 26 September.
 It was attended by international figures including four incumbent presidents, one former president, and over one hundred ambassadors, and was Italy's first secular funeral for a former president.
-It was Italy's third state funeral in 2023 after former Prime Ministers Silvio Berlusconi's in June and Arnaldo Forlani's in July; it was also its third national mourning of the year after the death of victims of Emilia-Romagna's alluvion in May and the death of Silvio Berlusconi in June.
+It was Italy's third state funeral in 2023 after former Prime Ministers Silvio Berlusconi's in June and Arnaldo Forlani's in July; it was also its third national mourning of the year after the death of victims of the Emilia-Romagna floods in May and the death of Silvio Berlusconi in June.

 Illness and death

 Napolitano was hospitalized at the Salvator Mundi International Hospital in Rome shortly after his 98th birthday on 29 June 2023.
 On 19 September, he was reported to be in critical condition with his health deteriorating, and was taken off life support.
 He died three days later on 22 September.